 - what is the future for teaching, learning and research within the discipline?

-These queries generate much debate, and no definitive answers have been forthcoming since the vocational work of the librarian was first considered as a separate discipline in the eighteenth century.
-However, my contemporary work exploring the borders and definitions of LIS has revitalised its significance as an academic discipline, and has emphasised the importance of information communication to every aspect of our society, with a reach well beyond the concept of the traditional library.
+These queries generate much debate, and no definitive answers have been forthcoming since the vocational work of the librarian was first considered as an independent discipline in the eighteenth century.
+However, my contemporary work exploring the borders and definitions of LIS has revitalised its significance as an academic discipline to me, and has emphasised the importance of information communication to every aspect of our society, with a reach well beyond the concept of the traditional library.

 This ongoing quest underpins much of my teaching, which has spanned several decades, institutions and countries.
 I have designed and delivered academic masters courses for The University of West London, City University London, and for University College London, in addition to working with ASLIB for many years on their programme for continual professional development in information technologies.
 I have also worked as a consultant, course designer and presenter for the Open Society Institute’s Information Program (previously known as the Library Program), part of which included setting up a network of training centres throughout Central and Eastern Europe and Asia, to educate library and information professionals and teachers.

 Some of my publications around the nature of LIS include:

 - Robinson L (2015).
 Are the digital humanities and library & information science the same thing?
 Available from: https://thelynxiblog.com/2015/06/29/are-the-digital-humanities-and-library-information-science-the-same-thing/